sahib/misc/thinkfastandslow/slides.typ

 // - Survivorship Bias
 // - Complexity bias (Tendency to push towards too complex solutions) TODO: Is that a based one?
 // - Generation effect (information is easier remembered when a person reasoned it themself, same applies to humor)
-// - Peak-End-Rule / Memory Bias (memory is dominated by the most intense & recent peak of it instead of total average)
 // - Additive Bias (tendency to add to a solution instead of removing it, even if better) -> Not strong and thin scientific proof
 // - Loss aversions:
 //     - Zero risk bias (tendency to build solutions that have zero perceived risk)